Peter919/Byte-based-Instruction-Jumping/README.md

 This is not a very sophisticated piece of software, and there are certainly things that could've been better:

-When you've started running a program, you can't exit manually.
+- When you've started running a program, you can't exit manually.
 If the program is an infinite loop, you simply have to close the window.
-You cannot open multiple BIJ files without running this program multiple times. main.c isn't as clean as it probably should be running.c has a million line run function
+- You cannot open multiple BIJ files without running this program multiple times.
+- main.c isn't as clean as it probably should be
+- running.c has a million line run_instr function